Internectio/Locuscraft/README.md

 # More about my Plan

+Note that this is a bit outdated.
+I am working on writing the updated plan.

+##Entries

+Locuscraft entries are similar in nature to a Wikipedia entry.
+What is meant by entry is simply a subject/article/category of information, such as an entry about apples.
+Wikipedia was a revolutionary creation for the internet.
+It made paper encyclopedias obsolete with its plethora of encyclopedia based knowledge that its users, not the Wikimedia Foundation, added to the website.
+What can Locuscraft use from Wikipedia's example?
+What can Locuscraft bring to the table?

+Take a look at the [entry for Apple on Wikipedia](https://en.wikipedia.org/wiki/Apple).
+It contains a vast amount of information about the simple fruit including its history, cultural aspects, cultivation, nutrition and then some.
+Similarly to Wikipedia's article for the apple, Locuscraft will have an entry likely with a table of contents with similar information.
+What does Wikipedia lack for the apple that the internet has, or could have?
+How about recipes?
+How about what people think about apples?
+How about a forum on the subject?
+Videos, pictures, and other multimedia?
+Where to buy apples on the internet?
+Locuscraft's purpose is to bring the internet of information about a subject into one central place.
+This is specifically the purpose of the entry.
+At the moment, Locuscraft entries will include the following:

+* Basic, need-to-know, information about the subject, followed by an expandable section of additional, useful, common and uncommon information about the subject, followed by the best places (websites) on the internet to learn more about the subject.
+* Latest news on the subject.
+* If the subject is related to a discipline or art, there will be a guide for learning that art.
+In the case of apples, this could be recipes or cultivation.
+* Videos, pictures, and other multimedia of the subject found on the internet.
+* Locuscraft user statistics relating to the subject (such as users' favorite apples, percent of user's that like apples, etc.).
+* User created tasks (more about tasks below) for the subject (such as watch a video about the subject, write your opinion about apples, answer a questionaire or poll about apples, etc.)
+* A list of communities/organizations/clubs relating to the subject.
+* A list of other subjects closely related to the subject.
+* Forums on the subject.
+* The ability to add the subject to your interests.

+All of this vast amount of information for each entry needs to be well organized, and the user should be able to further organize, or filter the information the way they want.
+Each division/bullet point should be orderable in different ways (similar to how posts on Reddit can be ordered), where appicable, such as: newest; "hot"; top posts by hour, day, week, month, year; rising, etc. There will also be a search bar which allows you to quickly search for information within the subject.

+##Categorization

 When a person creates a new profile, they will be subscribed to a default list of interests/categories.
 This list will include questions/tasks such as the following:
 •	What is your favorite color?
 •	When is your birthday?